-5.2 IRREVERSIBLE AND IRRETRIEVABLE COMMITMENT OF RESOURCES
+4.2 IRREVERSIBLE AND IRRETRIEVABLE COMMITMENT OF RESOURCES

 NEPA requires that an environmental analysis include identification of "any irreversible and irretrievable commitments of resources that would be involved in the Proposed Action should it be implemented" (40 CFR 1502.16).
-Irreversible and irretrievable resource commitments are related to the use of non-renewable resources and resulting effects the use could have on future generations.
-Irreversible effects result primarily from the use or destruction of a specific resource (e.g., wildlife, water, energy, or minerals) that cannot be replaced within a reasonable time frame.
-Irretrievable resource commitments involve the loss in value of an affected resource as a result of the action that cannot be restored (e.g., extinction of a threatened or endangered species, or destruction of a historic property).
+Irreversible and irretrievable resource commitments are related to the use of nonrenewable resources and the effects that this use could have on future generations.
+Irreversible effects result primarily from the use or destruction of a specific resource (e.g., energy and minerals) that cannot be replaced within a reasonable time frame.
+Irretrievable resource commitments involve the loss in value of an affected resource as a result of the action that cannot be restored (e.g., extinction of a Threatened or Endangered species or the disturbance of a cultural resource).

-Both construction and operation of uses allowed by the Proposed Action could lead to the consumption of limited, slowly renewable, and non-renewable resources, committing such resources to uses that future generations would be unable to reverse.
-Construction of uses allowed by the Proposed Action would result in the irreversible or irretrievable commitment of slowly renewable or nonrenewable resources such as lumber; metals such as iron, copper, and lead; aggregate materials used in concrete and asphalt such as sand and stone; petroleum-based construction materials such as plastics; fossil fuels in construction vehicles and equipment; and the use of water for dust abatement.
+Both construction and operation of uses allowed by the Proposed Action would necessarily lead to the consumption of limited, slowly renewable, and non-renewable resources, committing such resources to uses that future generations would be unable to reverse.
+Construction of uses allowed by the Proposed Action would result in the irreversible or irretrievable commitment of slowly renewable or nonrenewable resources such as lumber; metals such as iron, copper, and lead; aggregate materials used in concrete and asphalt such as sand and stone; petroleum-based construction materials such as plastics; and fossil fuels in construction vehicles and equipment.

-Once the residential and commercial developments allowed by the Proposed Action are occupied and operational, there would be continued commitment of fossil fuels, such as oil and natural gas, for the operations of building systems and the movement of goods and people to and from the residential and commercial uses.
+Once the residential units and commercial uses allowed by the Proposed Action are occupied and operational, there would be continued commitment of fossil fuels, such as oil and natural gas, for the operations of building systems and the movement of goods and people to and from the residential and commercial uses.
 Title 24 of the California Administrative Code regulates the amount of energy consumed by new development for heating, cooling, ventilation, and lighting purposes.
-Finally, a number of water conservation measures would be implemented including turf reductions in residential and non-residential areas, smart irrigation controllers, and re-circulating hot water systems, and recycled water would be utilized for landscape irrigation in all high-density residential and non-residential land use areas.
 Nevertheless, the consumption of such resources would represent a long-term commitment of those resources.

-5.3 SIGNIFICANT IMPACTS THAT CANNOT BE AVOIDED
+4.3 SIGNIFICANT IMPACTS THAT CANNOT BE AVOIDED